dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 Smart contracts are able to define their own API's using the Candid Interface Declaration Language (IDL), and they will respond to calls through the public API.

-The ICP supports two types of calls - `queries` and `updates`.
+ICP supports two types of calls - `queries` and `updates`.
 Queries are fast and cannot change state.
 Updates go through consensus, and will take around 2-4 seconds to complete.

 As a result of the latency for updates, best practices around modeling your application's performance will have you make updates asynchronously and early.
 If you can make an update ahead of time and have it already "cached" in your canister's memory, your users will have a better experience requesting that data.
 Similarly, if your application needs to make an update, it is best to avoid blocking interaction while your update is taking place.
 Use **optimistic rendering** wherever practical, and proceed with your application as if the call has already succeeded.